EvaJF/continual_tuto/README.md

 python replay_expe.py
 ```

-* Memory size Vary the number of samples in the replay buffer.
+* Memory size: Vary the number of samples in the replay buffer.
 How does it impact performance ?

 ```python
 # replay strategy